LesFerch/WinSetView/README.md

 ## Reset Views to Windows Defaults

-This option clears the registry keys that hold Explore views and restarts Explorer, causing all folder views to revert to Windows defaults.
+This option clears the registry keys that hold Explorer views and restarts Explorer, causing all folder views to revert to Windows defaults.

 ## No Grouping